zainab-kazi/PDE4434_INTELLIGENT_SENSING_CW2/README.md

 # UNO Card Detection System

 This project provides an intelligent UNO card detection and classification system using computer vision techniques.
-It incorporates real-time detection, template matching, HSV-based color recognition, and object classification.
-It also supports model training for enhanced detection accuracy.
+It incorporates real-time detection, template matching, and HSV-based color recognition to classify UNO cards effectively.

 ---